harshalmore31/customer-support/README.md

 # DigitalOcean Gradient AI Agent with Memori

-A demonstration of integrating DigitalOcean Gradient AI Agents with [Memori](https://github.com/MemoriLabs/Memori) for persistent conversation memory using PostgreSQL storage.

-## Overview

-This repository demonstrates how to build a stateful, AI-powered customer-support agent using DigitalOcean’s Gradient AI platform combined with Memori, a SQL-native memory layer that automatically captures, stores, and recalls long-term user context.
+This repository demonstrates how to build a stateful, AI-powered customer-support agent using DigitalOcean's Gradient AI platform combined with [Memori](https://github.com/MemoriLabs/Memori), a SQL-native memory layer that automatically captures, stores, and recalls long-term user context.

+The integration delivers:

 - Automatic long-term memory (no manual save/recall)
 - PostgreSQL-backed durable storage
 - Plug-and-play support for any LLM accessible through Gradient
 - OpenAI-compatible API surface for easy migration and hosting

+## Overview

+Traditional agents lose context between sessions.
+This example shows how Memori + Gradient AI closes that gap by providing:

+**Persistent Memory**
+Facts, preferences, entities, and relationships extracted from conversations are automatically written to PostgreSQL with no latency impact.

+**Stateless Agent, Stateful Behavior**
+Your Gradient AI Agent remains stateless, while Memori maintains continuity across all sessions and channels.

+**Drop-in Integration**
+Memori exposes an OpenAI-compatible API wrapper, so your code changes are minimal when switching from OpenAI-hosted agents to Gradient-hosted agents.

 ## Architecture